Vertex algebras with big center and a Kazhdan-Lusztig Correspondence: Twisted modules

 \subsection{Quantum groups}

-There should be a quantum group setup that reproduces the categorical situation, more precisely a $G$-crossed extension of the category of $u_q(\g)$-representations.
-The natural candidate would be the Kac-Procesi-DeConcini quantum group $U^{\mathcal{K}}_q(\g)$ or unrestricted specialization with a big center, for which we refer to \cite{DKP92a} and \cite{CP94} Chapter 9.2 and Chapter 11.
+There should be a quantum group setup that reproduces the categorical situation, more precisely a $G^\vee$-crossed extension of the category of $u_q(\g)$-representations, see Question \ref{quest_quantumgroup}.
+We now compare the abelian category of $g$-twisted representation for $g\in B$ a fixed Borel subgroup to the Kac-Procesi-DeConcini quantum group $U^{\mathcal{K}}_q(\g)$ or unrestricted specialization with a big center, for which we refer to \cite{DKP92a} and \cite{CP94} Chapter 9.2 and Chapter 11.